 Introduction

-This contribution addresses ITU-R WP 1A’s Question ITU-R 236/1 titled “Impact on radiocommunication systems from wireless and wired data transmission technologies used for the support of Power Grid Management Systems, also referred to as Smart Grid.
+This contribution addresses ITU-R WP 1A’s Question ITU-R 236/1 titled “Impact on radiocommunication systems from wireless and wired data transmission technologies used for the support of Power Grid Management Systems”, also referred to as Smart Grid.
 That question was approved in September, 2011.

 IEEE 802 has a number of Working Groups (WG) developing technologies meant for use in Power Grid Management Systems.
 Detailed information on those technologies will be furnished in other contributions.